 *Fall weekends are popular days for visitation.
 Please allow up to 45 minutes to park and get to where the hike commences (Thornhill Shelter, Parking Lot 21).

 Each month the Arboretum will offer a Low Impact Hike.
 Low Impact hikes are designed for guests with lower mobility; the hike covers a much shorter distance, and tries to stay near paved paths wherever possible.
 This year's dates are July 19, August 16, and October 11.

-If you require additional accommodations, please contact email@example.com at least two weeks prior to the program date and we will do our best to try and accommodate.
+If you require additional accommodations, please contact email@example.com at least two weeks prior to the program date and the Special Events team will do their best to try and accommodate your needs.

-All Walking Plays are written by Lara Filip and performed by members of the ArranmoreArts Professional Ensemble
+All Walking Plays are written by Lara Filip.